Scranton Library Art Walking Tour

 Born in Manhattan in 1923, Vincent Longo graduated from Cooper Union in 1946 and later studied at The Brooklyn Museum School.
 Longo himself taught from 1957 to 1967 at Bennington College in Vermont.
 He also taught from 1967 to 2001 at Hunter College in New York City.
 Citing Piet Mondrian as a dominant influence, Longo’s work with grids and centralized images also derives inspiration from Eastern philosophy, often the Mandala.
 His work is in dozens of public collections, including the Metropolitan Museum of Art, the Museum of Modern Art, the Guggenheim Museum, the Boston Museum of Fine Arts, and the Philadelphia Museum of Art.

 Artworks 7 – 10 are located behind the Borrowing Desk.
-They are viewable during staff-led art tours only.
+They are viewable only during staff-led art tours.

 Paul Rickert was born in Philadelphia, Pennsylvania in 1947.
 At 19, he was drafted and served in the Vietnam Combat Artists Program from August 1966 to December 1966.
 Following his discharge, Rickert enrolled in the Art Center College of Design in Pasadena, California, graduating in 1974.
 Many of his pieces feature architectural elements, an interest Rickert developed as a student.